NadimGhaznavi/nadim-daniel/index.md

 # Career Summary

-Accomplished professional with over 20 years of experience spanning system administration, cybersecurity, and Python development.
-Known for strong analytical skills, leadership, and the ability to architect reliable, high-performance systems.
-Adept at evolving legacy infrastructure into modern, automated, data-driven platforms.
-Currently focused on developing open-source tools for AI research and cryptocurrency operations.
+Systems architect and Linux systems professional with 20+ years of experience building and maintaining complex infrastructure.
+Recently expanded into AI/ML with the development of *AI Snake Lab* and explored security analysis during a 1.5-year senior analyst role.
+Proven ability to lead technical teams, optimize workflows, and deliver reliable solutions in high-stakes environments.
+Took a planned career break from IT to focus on hands-on work and personal projects.

 ---